roginydevi/CSG/README.md

 * Lazy parsing for files to process records on the fly without full file load.
 * Parallel processing option available for large datasets.
 * Thread-safe design with synchronisation for shared resources
+* Use of synchronized list, LongAdder and parallel stream processing for faster performance.

 ### API Endpoint